yeokm1/gentoo-on-486/README.md

 # NTP
 emerge net-misc/ntp

-# If ALSA is enabled
+# If ALSA is enabled in the USE flags
 emerge media-libs/alsa-lib
 emerge media-sound/alsa-utils
 rc-update add alsasound boot

-# If FFmpeg is enabled
+# If FFmpeg is enabled is enabled in the USE flags
 emerge media-video/ffmpeg
 ```